Warren Buffett will again auction private lunch for charity

 Over the past 18 years, Berkshire Hathaway’s chairman and CEO has raised more than $26 million for the Glide Foundation through the annual auctions.

-This year’s eBay auction starts on May 27 and runs through 9:30 p.m.
+This year’s eBay auction starts May 27 and runs through 9:30 p.m.
 Central on June 1.

 Most Read Business Stories